DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world6.md

 Our alliance..."

 Snap, it was sound of something breaking.
-Heaven lord Alfreya petrified, and it was sound of him starting to break.
+Heaven lord Alfreyja petrified, and it was sound of him starting to break.

-"Alfreya-sama!?"
+"Alfreyja-sama!?"

 "This is all result of my own fault.
 It is not fault of these humans.